 - Fruit butters are made from fruit pulp and sugar.
 The mixture is allowed to cook down to a very thick consistency.
 The distinguishing characteristic of fruit butter is that it can be heaped on a spoon and not lose it shape.
 Spices are often added to give very distinctive flavors.

-Essential ingredients include: fruit, pectin, acid, and sugar.
-This is chemistry 101!
-To be successful in making a jellied fruit product, there is a specific ratio of fruit, pectin, acid, and sugar.
-Do not experiment with your amounts; follow a standardized recipe or an undesirable product may result.
-Standardized recipes cannot be doubled or tripled because doing so will throw the specific ratio of fruit acid to pectin to sugar off, making a less than desirable product.
+Essential ingredients include fruit, pectin, acid and sugar.
+Preparing jelled products is a lot like chemistry 101!
+To be successful in making a jellied fruit product, there is a specific ratio of fruit, pectin, acid and sugar.
+Do not experiment with the measured ingredients.
+Michigan State University Extension recommends following a standardized recipe or an undesirable product may result.
+Standardized recipes cannot be doubled or tripled because doing so will throw off the specific ratio of fruit acid to pectin to sugar, making a less than desirable product.

-Sweeteners such as brown sugar, molasses, and sorghum tend to overpower the flavor of the fruits.
+Sweeteners such as brown sugar, molasses and sorghum tend to overpower the flavor of the fruits.
 Artificial sweeteners cannot be substituted for sugar in regular jellied fruit recipes because sugar is needed for the gel formation.
 There are specific recipes designed for reduced or no sugar jams and jellies.
-Contact the local county Michigan State University Extension office for the information.